 Being selective has come with some sacrifice.
 “You have to be so patient,” Rebecca says.
 ‘We probably could have grown faster, both in the number of projects and in profits, if we were just taking on everything that came to us.
 But when you look at it in a sustainable way, what makes sense to us is making sure that each project we take on makes our portfolio even stronger and builds this reputation that we have.
 At times we probably slowed growth but…it’s not just short-term, knee-jerk decisions.
 You’re trying to look at what make sense over a long period of time.”

 In addition to balancing client and project interests, Rebecca says, “We are also trying to make sure there’s a balance to the quality of life employees have when they’re working—being cognizant of time and time management—so that employees are enjoying their work life; enjoying their personal life.”
 Rebecca says her staff takes pride and ownership in their work because they can see how the spaces they design are improving their community.

 Engaging the Community

 Intentionally located in the Flagler Art & Technology area of Fort Lauderdale, otherwise known as the FATVillage Art District, Cadence gets involved in the community’s monthly art walk by hosting a free Saturday evening open house.
-“We feature different educational exhibits, different emerging artists; sometimes we feature our own work for public projects that we’re working on,” Rebecca says.

 Over the years, Cadence has done several “tactical urbanism” projects to contribute to the community and demonstrate how neighborhoods can be improved.
 One such project is Parking Day, which takes place worldwide once a year.
 “It’s where city meter parking spots are turned into parks for the day,” Rebecca says.